Estimated reading time: 2 mins

 If you’re a leader, a business owner, or a manager, you need ensure that you’re aiming to be the best leader that you can be.
 The productivity of your ventures and your business depends on it.

 The first thing that you can do to be a great leader is to start communicating.
-Be transparent with your employees – in fact, actively seek out their advice.
+Be transparent with your employees – in fact, actively seek out employee feedback to measure your personal impact.
 While you may think that you know best, you might not and you’ll be surprised at the type of feedback that you get.
 Communication is key in the place of work and it allows you to see what your employees are thinking and work with them for a better business.
 They want to be productive, but if they don’t feel happy at the workplace, they won’t be.
 If you refuse to communicate with your staff, you’ll certainly make them unhappy.

 What’s an unhappy employee?
 Well – what’s an unhappy person?
 People are all unique, and a lot of different things and subjects can upset them.
 The same applies to your employees and your team – they are people too!
 If an employee is happy, it’s likely because they feel overworked, underpaid, unhappy with the job, or a whole bunch of other reasons.
 Do you know what you should do here?
 Once again – open the door and talk to them.
 You can spend hours doing all the guesswork in the world, or you could communicate with someone, identify the issue, and then work to resolve it.
 There’s being proactive and then there’s being lazy – and that guesswork?
 It might just be laziness.
 Don’t just guess.